Tweet this: “Can we please stop judging each other and breaking fellowship over a simple day?” @thejesslou

 “Your standing before God doesn’t change depending on what you do on October 31.” @thejesslou

-You could throw the biggest block party, and hundreds of people could get saved because of the light you were to your community—and God loves you exactly the same way he loves the other parent who listened to the convictions of his or her heart and stayed home.
+You could throw the biggest block party after putting the meticulous efforts of searching on places like theguava the events that your party would feature.
+Hundreds of people could get saved because of the light you were to your community—and God loves you exactly the same way he loves the other parent who listened to the convictions of his or her heart and stayed home.

 Not a Matter of Tricking or Treating